In deep-red S.C., Democrats running for governor aren't trying to appeal to moderates

 South Carolina has a six-week abortion ban waiting in the wings if Roe v.
 Wade is overturned.
 After receiving McMaster's signature, the law was quickly blocked by a federal court and is awaiting a decision from the U.S. Supreme Court.

-After the draft opinion showing justices were leaning towards reversing Roe leaked from the high court last month, Democrats moved to make abortion a central issue of their campaigns.
+After the draft opinion showing justices were leaning towards reversing Roe leaked from the high court last month, Democrats moved to make abortion a central issue of their campaigns in South Carolina.
 Cunningham released this ad.
 "The stakes in this election could not be higher," he says, "because these healthcare decisions should be between women and their doctors."

 For her part, McLeod's campaign website highlights the fact that she introduced something known as the "The Viagra bill" to "expose the hypocrisy of the legislature's 'war on women.' " She goes on to say, "the attack on reproductive rights is dangerous, socially and economically."